natuspati/country-guess-game/README.md

 To make changes in the back-end logic (views, routing), edit [`api`](api) contents.

-In that case, schema needs to be adjusted using `drf-spectacular` using the command
+In that case, schema needs to be adjusted with `drf-spectacular` using the command

 ```sh
 python manage.py spectacular --file schema.yml